execonline-inc/CooperTS/packages/collections/README.md

 ### `sort`

-This function has a curried and non-curried form.
-It provides stable sorting of an array using a given comparison function.
+`sort` provides stable sorting of an array using a given comparison function.

 The comparison function should return:

 - `< 0` to sort `a` before `b`
 - `0` to consider `a` equal to `b`
 - `> 0` to sort `a` after `b`

+This function has a curried and non-curried form.

 ```ts
 import { sort } from '@execonline-inc/collections';